Volunteer in Mozambique

 Development of Mozambique’s coastline has been slow and deliberate, with stringent conservation laws in place aiming to preserve as much of the ocean as possible.
 Southern Mozambique is the ideal place for volunteers to seek out Africa’s Marine Big 5 – whale sharks, manta rays, hammerhead and reef sharks, and sea turtles.

-Marine conservation programmes are vital to the ongoing study of Mozambique’s diverse ocean mammals and fish, as well as monitoring environmental changes, and protecting coral reefs and mangrove forests.
-Data collected by volunteers is used to further scientific research to inform and educate governments, communities and marine businesses.
+Marine conservation programmes are vital to the ongoing study of Mozambique’s diverse ocean mammals and fish, as well as monitoring environmental changes and protecting coral reefs and mangrove forests.
+Data collected by volunteers is used to further scientific research which informs and educates governments and local communities.

-Traveling with Conservation Travel Africa partners who are immersed in Mozambique’s marine conservation industry, means that you’ll achieve your dream holiday, whether your interests are ocean conservation, diving, snorkelling, or a once-in-a-lifetime family adventure.
+Our partners are immersed in Mozambique’s marine conservation industry so that you’ll achieve your dream holiday, whether your interests are ocean conservation, diving, snorkelling, or a once-in-a-lifetime family adventure.

 Yet to be rediscovered by the masses, the beach life is unparalleled, the location is varied and beautiful, and the welcome you will receive wherever you go is second to none.